elmadev/elmaonline-site/README.md

 - **Thinking in components**
   - Break the frontend code and HTML into small reusable components.
 Components should ideally only do one thing each, have its own js file, and use other components inside it as far as possible.
 Read more on react's [page on components](https://reactjs.org/docs/thinking-in-react.html) which also covers the technical aspect.
 - **Material Design**
   - The UI should follow the general principles of [Material Design](https://material.io/guidelines/).
-We'll be using a react component for this, so you can just take UI components you need and build the page from that, adding in data component to fill them out.
+We are using [Material UI](https://material-ui.com/) for this, so you can just take UI components you need and build the page from that, adding in data component to fill them out.

 ### Dev tools
 Check these tools for your preferred IDE.
 [More](./docs/how-to-configure-text-editors.md)